CME211/notes/lecture-22/lecture-22.md

 ```
 $ ls -l /usr/lib/libjpeg.*
-ls: cannot access /usr/lib/libjpeg.*: No such file or directory
+ls: /usr/lib/libjpeg.*: No such file or directory
 $ ls -l /usr/lib64/libjpeg.*
-ls: cannot access /usr/lib64/libjpeg.*: No such file or directory
+ls: /usr/lib64/libjpeg.*: No such file or directory
 ```

 Note that the library files may be in a different location on your system.